 White-collar law is a very specific area of practice.
 Though similar to civil litigation as a whole, it typically requires a lot more contact with clients, because white-collar law typically requires a much more personal touch.
 Many white-collar investigations have to do with hundreds of thousands or even millions of dollars, which means you need to approach the problem with as much information as you can get.
-Here’s how a public records search engine can help.
+Here’s how an investigative research software can help.

 In white-collar investigations, the government is typically the one investigating the company.
 When a government search software is being used, one of your first steps may be to perform your own investigation and gather as much information as you can get.
 This way, you’ll know about potential problems long before the government finds out about those problems, and you can formulate a response.
 With a public records search engine, you’ll be able to gain that information as quickly as possible:

 - White-collar investigations typically entail a government agency investigating a company’s records.

 - If you can go through those records before the government, you can determine where you might run into problems.